duhanel/Git_project2/README.md

      This  software  was  created  by   meduim  programmer  Njotchouang  noubissie  Duhanel.

-          ALL right  reserve  no part of this  software  should  be copied for  any reason without the  permission of  the  order author
+          ALL right  reserve  no part of this  software  should  be copied for  any reason without the  permission of  the
+author
                                          **********HOW TO USE THE  SOFTWARE********